Why all this fuss about a New Year? Is it even real?

 Whether we make resolutions or not, a new year will come and go.
 We had better make good use of the year, as we definitely do not have an infinite number of years here on earth.

 If only we knew what the next season in life holds!
-This is why we wish for time travel now more than ever!
+This could be reason why we wish for time travel now more than ever!

 Prophets, seers, oracles, or even their corporate version, the futurists, will try to tell you of what will happen in future.
 Nevertheless, no matter whom we consult, we cannot get an accurate prediction of the future, and that is why we make resolutions to guide us in the unknown.
 We have plans, manifestos and roadmaps to ensure that we are moving in a certain direction.